 Note: sharing this information does not put you at any security risk!
 It’s a one-way street.

 This service is tied to some leading banks including Bank of America, Capital One, and Wells Fargo.
-All users need is either their bank’s mobile app, online banking, or the Zelle app in order to send and receive money.
+All a user needs is either their bank’s mobile app, online banking, or the Zelle app in order to send and receive money.
 (On the Bank of America site, just click the “Transfer” tab near the top of the page.)
 Zelle can also take payments via email and phone, thereby avoiding having to share bank account info.

 - Sending and receiving payments typically happens within minutes.